“Life is pain, highness. Anyone who says differently is selling something.”

 Show me a system that isn’t unfair, arbitrary, capricious, conferring of authority on dubious men — you know: systems like academic tenure, or popularity contests for best professor at Wharton— and I’ll show you someone with a colossal lack of perspective.

-Be robust.
 Expect others to be too.
 Be spiky.
 Expect to be spiked.
 Answer back.
 Expect to be answered back to.
 Give banter.
 Take it.
 Call bullshit.
 Expect to be called for it.
 Cast stones bearing in mind you are not without sin.